CACI-International/ergo/ergolang/README.md

 * Dropping thread for Values (to avoid possibly large stacks).
 * Improve cache reads (batch them).
 * Figure out how to add backtraces.
+* Invalidate and/or remove cache entries.
+* Extend `~:abc` syntax to apply to any expression with a single setter.